Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 Create more leeway by reviewing subscriptions and entertainment expenses

-Fixed costs to be reviewed
+Fixed costs that should be reviewed

 Narrow down your video streaming services (Netflix, Hulu, Amazon Prime)